1016: "Ruby Ridge"

 Narrative Core

-Randy Weaver, a former Green Beret, retreats to Ruby Ridge seeking freedom from a society he no longer trusts.
+• Open: Randy Weaver, a former Green Beret, retreats to Ruby Ridge seeking isolation from what he believes is a corrupt society.

-After selling two sawed-off shotguns to an undercover agent, Weaver is charged and fails to appear in court—triggering a federal response.
+• Info: After illegally selling two sawed-off shotguns to an undercover agent, Weaver is charged but fails to appear in court, triggering a federal warrant.

 Transcript